 Being pregnant during the year of Coronavirus is a strange time and I suddenly found myself with so much time on my hands as work – let’s be honest, it’s lean times for a freelancer when the hardest-hit industry is hospitality and tourism.
+So, with all this new found time, I decided to make this DIY black and white mobile for the baby

 In order to deal with ennui, anxiety and to continue to feel productive, I’ve been sewing and crafting, using the gift of time to make things for the Baby G – upcycling is economical and fun.
 This was a really fun DIY project.